aerosec/jetset_fuzzer/README.md

 done
 ```

-Then, find the PC you want to checkpoint (so that each fuzz case begins at that PC and that program state),
+Then, find the PC you want to checkpoint (so that each fuzz case begins at that PC and that program state).
+This can be done by changing `AFL_QEMU_CPU_SNIPPET` of `accel/tcg/afl-qemu-cpu-inl.h` to print `itb->pc`.
-and specify it to the command line to your qemu script, as in `/afl/afl-qemu-scripts`, e.g. `-afl-entry 0x1033734`,
+Specify the PC to the command line to your qemu script, as in `/afl/afl-qemu-scripts`, e.g. `-afl-entry 0x1033734`,

 `-afl-start` and `-afl-end` should generally be kept at 0 and -1.
 `-afl-criu-dir ./syncdir/$1/criu/ -afl-fuzzer-name $1` should also stay the same, and must be included.